Dart streaming pattern with stream splitting

 by Animesh - Mar 15, 2024

-You are reading a post on the Chips of Fury blog - a Poker app for playing privately with friends.
-Chips of Fury is written in Dart - Flutter on the frontend and a Dart server on the backend.
+Chips of Fury is a Poker app for playing privately with friends.
+It is written in Dart - Flutter on the frontend and a Dart server on the backend.
+Dart is not popular on the backend, so these tidbits serve as notes to self, and hopefully others writing Dart stuff.

 Some context